mauriciopoppe/dotfiles/README.md

   - `4gcc` comments the following 4 lines (including the current line)
   - `gcap` comments a paragraph
 - Multiple cursors (terryma/vim-multiple-cursors)
-  - `<c-n>` to highlight the current word, pressing it again finds the next ocurrence and places another virtual cursor
+  - `<c-n>` to highlight the current word, pressing it again finds the next occurrence and places another virtual cursor
   - `<c-p>` remove the current virtual cursor and go back to the previous virtual cursor location